StanfordASL/LSBMP/README.md

 # LSBMP
 Files for the visual planning problem in Robot Motion Planning in Learned Latent Spaces by Brian Ichter and Marco Pavone.
+This includes the network architecture for that problem and an implementation of L2RRT.

 To use first unzip model.tar.qz (this includes the pretrained network parameters.
 The rest can be done through the LSBMP_geometric.ipynb notebook.